 Jewish traditions have always been flexible.
-“Flexidox” is a even a term now used to describe the mostly-Orthodox.
-Klezmer music itself (Jewish music from Eastern Europe) is a hybrid genre consisting of local (Polish, Ukrainian, Romanian, etc.) music and Jewish musical attributes (ornaments and scales).
+“Flexidox” is a even a term that now describes the mostly-Orthodox.
+Klezmer music itself (Jewish music from Eastern Europe) is a hybrid genre.
+It consists of local (Polish, Ukrainian, Romanian, etc.) music and Jewish musical attributes (ornaments and scales).
 Orthodox or unorthodox, Jewish culture has always adapted to its environment and has somehow shone through without disappearing.

-The Jewish vibe that we bring to any party is often described as “very New York.”
+We bring a Jewish vibe, often described as “very New York,” to any party.
 Melting pot that it is, New York with so many other cultures lets its Jewishness hang out more than it does anywhere else in the world, even Israel!
 Wherever we go to play a wedding, we bring the New York Jewish wedding with us.
 A Italian groom said to us, “Where else would you have a Jewish wedding but New York?”
 But New York doesn’t have to be physically contained in the five boroughs – it can move!
 Just as Jewishness always shines through, New York can freely travel.
-We have played Jewish weddings in San Francisco, Chicago, Miami, Washington D.C, Baltimore, Portland, Maine, even Paris and we always bring a little NYC and a lot of Yiddishkayt with us.
+We have played Jewish weddings in San Francisco, Chicago, Miami, Washington D.C, Baltimore, Portland, Maine, even Paris.
+We always bring a little NYC and a lot of Yiddishkayt with us.

 Feel free to contact Golem if you have any questions regarding booking the band for your event.